jonpugh/atlas-help/vagrant/shares/what.html.md

 Once the share is created, a relatively obscure URL is outputted.
-This URL will route directly to your Vagrant environment; it doesn't matter if you or accessing party is behing a firewall or NAT.
+This URL will route directly to your Vagrant environment; it doesn't matter if you or accessing party is behind a firewall or NAT.

 Currently, HTTP access is restricted through obscure URLs.
 We'll be adding more ACLs and audit logs for this in the future.